-FG, WIPO Deepen Collaboration To Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets
+FG, WIPO Deepen Collaboration to Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets

 “As we deepen our collaboration with WIPO, we do so with gratitude and with great expectation.
 We look forward to stronger technical cooperation, deeper institutional support, expanded capacity-building, and practical pathways for the commercialisation of Nigerian creativity and research.
 We believe that the future belongs to nations that understand the dignity of the mind and the economy of ideas,” he declared.

-He said: “The foresight of President Bola Tinubu through the Renewed Hope Agenda, is anchored on unlocking productivity, expanding economic opportunity, attracting investment, creating jobs and positioning Nigeria for long-term prosperity.
+He said, “The foresight of President Bola Tinubu through the Renewed Hope Agenda, is anchored in unlocking productivity, expanding economic opportunity, attracting investment, creating jobs, and positioning Nigeria for long-term prosperity.

 “At the heart of this agenda is a clear recognition that value in today’s economy is increasingly created through ideas, technology, innovation, data, brands, culture, and knowledge.
 The countries that will lead this century are those able to create, protect, commercialise, and scale intellectual assets.”